Like many, you may have have wondered Does Social Media Impact SEO?

-Despite a 2014 study by Google that suggested social media has no impact on its ranking algorithm.
+Google repeatedly suggests that social media has no impact on its ranking algorithm.
 Head of Web Spam Matt Cutts produced a video where he explained that the reasoning behind it was down to the changeable nature of social media which causes unreliable source of signals.
 In his book “How to Get to the Top of Google Search: A Practical SEO Guide” (Conway, 2019) the author says that this means social media cannot therefore be counted on for ongoing and accurate information (Conway, 2019).

 Conway goes on to say that, “despite Google’s official position, there are many different ways that people and businesses have found that social media does, in fact, play its part in affecting search ranking” (pp.220).
 He uses the example that Hootsuite carried out an experiment in 2018 that saw inbound marketing, data analytics, and social marketing teams organize pre-existing blogs into three groups over Twitter, and then compare their impact with search engine visibility.